Jaded-Design/sDashboard/README.md

 sDashboard is a jQuery plugin that converts an array of objects into a dashboard.
 Each object in the array would be rendered as a dashboard widget that can be rearranged by dragging around.

-sDashboards has built in support for rendering  datatable's and flotr2 charts.
-It also has support to listen for events such as table row click, chart data click and data selection built-in.
+IMPORTANT:
+The original sDashboards had built in support for rendering flotr2 charts.
+In this version there is no dependency on Flotr or it's outdated charts.

+Please be advised that other than this small change, there won't be active support on this fork unless others want to step up.
+This fork was made as a convenience to people who want to use sDashboards core functionality without Flotr.

 ##Demo